 At Hopkins, we take our students’ futures seriously.
 Expert advising, paired with Hopkins’ exceptional academics, means that graduates will be well prepared for application to professional schools and programs of their choice.
-Our application trends and outcomes support this.

 The Office of Pre-Professional Programs and Advising offers a variety of resources to help students meet their goals.
 Our advisors are available for scheduled appointments, e-mailed questions, and informal interaction at scheduled programs and events.

 We work with students to think critically about what they hope to achieve during their years at Hopkins.
 Students’ relationships with professors are very important, and we encourage interactions with faculty through office hour visits and informal contact.
-We help students identify volunteer, internship, leadership and research opportunities to enhance their classroom experiences.
+We help students identify volunteer, internship, leadership, and research opportunities to enhance their classroom experiences.

 Throughout students’ undergraduate career, they can come to us for help in gaining knowledge of the professions in which they are interested.
 We bring current medical and law students and professionals to campus to discuss their career paths with our students.
 We host admissions deans on campus to present information on their schools and programs and to provide firsthand advice on how to be a strong applicant.
 Our office also leads students through the process of identifying an application timeline for professional school, preparing to apply, and, in the case of pre-health students, utilizing the services of the Health Professions Committee to promote their candidacy.